FAQs

 Talk to your agent for more information on how you can join flatfair.

-No, flatfair is not insurance; you’re still accountable for any damage or rent arrears you are responsible for at the end of your tenancy.
+No, flatfair is not insurance; you’re still accountable for any damage or rent arrears you are responsible for at the end of your tenancy, and the upfront fee you pay does not count towards any end of tenancy charges.

 With No Deposit, you’ll only pay a small check-in fee worth only one week’s rent or £120 (whichever is the greater), plus VAT, split evenly across the household.

 When you move out, you only pay for any slip-ups through our fair and easy check-out process.
-If there’s any issues, they’ll be resolved quickly and transparently with our government-backed independent adjudicators* on hand to help resolve any charges that cannot be agreed with the landlord.
+If a dispute arises, it can be resolved quickly and fairly with independent adjudicators who have extensive experience in handling end-of-tenancy disputes.

 *Tenants need to pay a £25 adjudication fee, which you’ll get back if the amount awarded by the adjudicator is less than the proposed charge.